WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US

 Upper Calico Trail, July 21, 2005.

 Monkshood often is mistaken for its cousin Delphinium barbeyi; the two grow in similar moist habitats and both have broad, leafy, sometimes shrub-like growth, and very tall flower stalks.
-Delphinium, though, reaches seven feet and Monkshood only five.
+Delphinium, though, reaches seven feet tall and Monkshood only five.
 Monkshood flowers are most often intensely deep purple with a high arching hood.
 Delphinium flowers range from inky blue through violet to purple and have a distinctive spur.
-Delphinium is far more common but a discerning eye will often find Monkshood growing with Delphinium.
-The pictured plants are just over two feet tall and will grow another foot or two.
-Notice the characteristic deeply incised leaves of Monkshood.

-Linnaeus named this species in 1753.
-"Aconitum" is the classical Latin name and probably means "unconquerable poison", referring to the plant's toxicity.
+"name and probably means "unconquerable poison", referring to the plant's toxicity.
 "Columbianum" refers to the plant's American (Columbian) location.

 Aconitum columbianum

-Aconitum columbianum (Monkshood)
+Aconitum columbianum subspecies columbianum (Monkshood)

 Ranunculaceae (Buttercup Family)